cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C1_Getting-Started_JavaScript/Class/C1_EXERCISES.md

 ## Exercise #2: Advanced

-**Aim**: Create a new project (with an HTML and JavaScript) that uses JavaScript to change the color of a Heading element on button click.
+**Aim**: Create a new project (with an HTML and JavaScript) that uses JavaScript to change the color of a Heading element on a button click.